gevuong/Developer-Projects/Backend/residents_addresses/README.md

 person = Person.new(name: 'Walter White', house_id: house.id)
 house.save!
 person.save!

+* The difference between the two #save! and #save is that #save! will raise an error if you fail to save the object, whereas #save will quietly return false (it returns true on success).

 House.first
 Person.first

 use #create! to create a new record and immediately save it to the db:
 House.create!(address: '123 Fake St')

+* Person.create will fail quietly and return rollback.
+Person.create! fails loudly by raising an error.
 ```

 - Associations tell ActiveRecord that there is a connection between two models (or tables). **The belongs_to and has_many methods exist in a module named ActiveRecord::Associations::ClassMethods.
 ActiveRecord::Base extends this module, so the association methods are available as class methods.** These class methods define instance methods: in this case, House#people and Person#house.
 Class methods like this are called **macros**.

 ```